 This book is also available as an audiobook, available from Audible.com here.

 - Lesson 1: Introduction, Biography of Plato, and Plato’s Historical Context

 - Lesson 2: Plato’s Educational Context

 - Lesson 3: Plato’s Understanding of the Nature and Purpose of Education

 - Lesson 4: Plato’s Model of Education: Curriculum and Pedagogy

 - Lesson 5: Plato’s Educational Legacy and the Relevance and Implications of Plato’s Thought for Twenty-First-Century Education

 - Lesson 6: Conclusion and Recommendations for Further Study

 Dr. David Diener has a BA in philosophy and ancient languages from Wheaton College and an MA in philosophy, an MS in history and philosophy of education, and a dual PhD in philosophy and philosophy of education from Indiana University.
-He is the Head of School at Grace Academy in Georgetown, TX, and an adjunct philosophy professor at Taylor University.
+He works at Hillsdale College, where he is Headmaster of Hillsdale Academy and Lecturing Professor of Education.
 The Dieners have four children and enjoy working, playing, loving, and laughing together.

 To obtain a certification credit for this course, simply complete each presentation lesson or discussion in the course (by marking it complete or by taking the quiz) and then also take the certification test at the end of the course.
 The quizzes are designed to ensure that you have understood the essential content of each presentation, and they can be taken more than once if necessary.
 The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload one or more essays demonstrating your understanding of the course.
 (Please note that essays are simply evaluated by word count.)
 When you have completed the course, a certificate that you can print or email will become available within “My Courses” (accessible under “Courses” in the main menu when you are signed in as an active subscriber).